How Many Bank Accounts Should I Have?

 • One joint savings account for emergencies and long-term shared financial goals

-• Two high-yield checking accounts or MMAs — one for each partner — that can be used for personal expenses
+• Two HYSAs or MMAs — one for each partner — that can be used for personal expenses

 Pros and Cons of Multiple Bank Accounts

-• Using joint and personal bank accounts can help romantic couples work toward shared financial goals while preserving some autonomy.
+Joint + personal bank accounts can help couples work toward shared financial goals while preserving some autonomy.

 How To Manage Multiple Bank Accounts

-Whether you ultimately decide to maintain two accounts or 20, following a few fundamental practices can keep your money safe and in the black.
+Whether you ultimately decide to maintain two accounts or 20, a few best practices can keep your money safe.

 Diversify usernames and passwords